phojie/nuxt-build-info/README.md

 })
 ```

 That's it!
-You can now use Nuxt Build Env in your Nuxt app ✨
+You can now use Nuxt Build Info in your Nuxt app ✨

-## Usage
+## 📦 Usage

 ### Composables
 ```.vue